-The most well-known of their attempts was the Concord Prison Experiment, which evaluated the application of psilocybin and psychotherapy in the rehabilitation of released prisoners.
+The most well-known of their attempts was the Concord Prison Experiment, which evaluated the application of psilocybin and psychotherapy, or psychedelic therapy, in the rehabilitation of released prisoners.
 About three years after the inception of Leary and Alpert’s project, Harvard officials shut them down.
 Parents were protesting and did not want their children exposed to such experiments.
 However, this duo wasn’t going to let angry parents stop their momentum; they just needed a change of venue.

 The duo was able to continue their research thanks to an unlikely source.
 The heirs to the Mellon family fortune acquired a 64-room mansion in Millbrook, New York, and gave Leary and Alpert carte blanche to conduct their studies.
 Their methods for experimenting were still fairly structured, even with the freedom they had at Millbrook.
 Eventually, they were raided by the FBI with a warrant from President Nixon himself.